Cylon - Sri Lanka

 , the well known sacred and ancient city at the gates to Yala national park.

-end of June Posom starts which is one of the main buddhist anniversary and celebration which takes
+end of June Posom Puja starts which is one of the main buddhist anniversary and celebrations which takes

-place over some 2 weeks, during Posom many people from allover Cylon wander and travel for the time to visit and celebrate at
+place over 1 month.
+During Posom many people from allover Cylon wander and travel for the time to visit and celebrate at main buddhist places of which the most important is Kataragama for Posom.

-I got told that some find stones by chance just by swimming in some of its rivers,
+I got told that some find stones by chance in some of its rivers,

 others come for trading, also tourists which buy some stones.
 I see that as one of the reasons for the many

-police checkpoints to park and temple areas.
-Some days later there was a night shooting with some main heads involved (TV).
+Some days later there was a night shooting with some main heads involved shown on TV.

-A 6 hrs tour with guide in Sinharaja can be like 80 dollares US for 3 people, but shooting there, as heared, should be strictly forbidden.
+A 6 hrs national park tour with guide in Sinharaja can cost 80 dollares US for 3 people but shooting (hunting) there, as I heared, should be strictly forbidden, the last two elephants got taken away allready from there somewhen during June 2o18.
 Prices vary and it also depends on your bargain skills and experience.

 Enchanting at the temples, challenging in the streets - Haputale